-All of my old school colleagues can tell you at least one story of being asked to do something UNSAFE.
-Some have even said yes.
+All of my old-school colleagues can tell you at least one story of being asked to do something UNSAFE.
+Many have said yes.
 I have, and I hate that I didn’t say NO.

 If you ever need to shoot anything in a dangerous environment, SAFETY is always first.
 Many discussions should be had, permissions need to be granted, safety meetings should be held and those measures need to be applied, experienced professionals MUST be part of the crew, and ALL of your sets need to be CONTROLLED.

 Sarah was killed on an uncontrolled set.